Freeport-McMoRan: History

-Freeport Sulphur Company was founded July 12, 1912, by the eldest son of Svante Magnus "E.M."
-Swenson, banker Eric Pierson Swenson, with a group of investors, to develop sulfur mining at Bryan Mound salt dome, along the US Gulf Coast.
+The Freeport Sulphur Company was founded July 12, 1912, by the eldest son of Swante M. Swenson, banker Eric Pierson Swenson, with a group of investors, to develop sulfur mining at Bryan Mound salt dome, along the U.S. Gulf Coast.
 Freeport, Texas was also established in Nov.
 1912 to house workers, and serve as a port for Houston, rivaling Galveston and Corpus Christi.

 Freeport mined sulfur along the Gulf Coast using the Frasch process, the patents for which had expired in 1908, a disruptive innovation for the automated mining of previously inaccessible sulphur deposits at a cost lower than that of established mines, where manual labor gained the mineral under the most appalling conditions.
 Previously, Union Sulphur Company founder and patent-holder Herman Frasch had enjoyed a monopoly on the process.
 The Bryan Mound salt dome just south of Freeport became the second Frasch sulphur mine in the world in 1912.